grandma-collaboration/icare/docs/dev_guide/index.md

 systemctl restart nginx
 ```

-##### Error 502 after an Icare update
+##### Error 502 after an icare update

-If after a Icare update you go to Icare portal and you have an error message with a 502 error code, then perform the following steps:
+If after a icare update you go to icare portal and you have an error message with a 502 error code, then perform the following steps:
-1. Press Ctrl Z and run `bg` to put Icare in the background without stopping the process.
+1. Press Ctrl Z and run `bg` to put icare in the background without stopping the process.

 2. Run `setenforce 0` to set the enforcement mode of the SELinux to permissive.